Neutral-particle heating for ITER

 The negatively charged hydrogen ions are extracted from the plasma by a strong magnetic field through the many lattice apertures as a single ion beam.
 To get rid of the likewise extracted, but unwanted electrons, a transverse magnetic field in the plasma impedes their flight to the first lattice.
 The much heavier ions in contrast, pass through unhampered.

-2. Wire calorimeter
+Wire calorimeter (video 2)

 After being accelerated through two subsequent lattices the ions have undergone a voltage difference of 60 kilovolts.
 The finger-thick individual beams have merged to a broad single beam with a cross-section of about a square metre.

 At the end of its path through the ELISE test rig the beam impinges on the diagnostic calorimeter, which measures its energy content.
 The diagnostic calorimeter is a good square metre large copper surface covered with small copper blocks and thermo-elements.
 The video, taken with a thermal camera, shows how a heating beam there leaves its signature ten seconds long.
 With the calorimeter it can be ascertained how close one has come to the objective – viz. a focussed and homogeneous high-energy beam.